DCOR-dev/dcor-docs/docs/index.rst

-This is the official documentation of the `Deformability Cytometry Open Repository (DCOR) <https://dcor.mpl.mpg.de>`_, a public repository for real-time deformability cytometry (RT-DC) datasets hosted by the `Max-Planck-Gesellschaft <https://www.mpg.de>`_.
+This is the official documentation of the `Deformability Cytometry Open Repository (DCOR) <https://dcor.mpl.mpg.de>`_, a public repository for deformability cytometry datasets hosted by the `Max-Planck-Gesellschaft <https://www.mpg.de>`_.